"Justice Is Greater Than Vengeance"

 Happily, NEED FOR SPEED also has a few overt Christian elements.
 They include a Christian funeral where a Bible passage is read and images of a chapel for truckers.
 A caution is advised for some rear male nudity and a little too much foul language.
 Otherwise, NEED FOR SPEED is a fun thrill ride with some positive Christian, moral, and redemptive lessons and content.

+NEED FOR SPEED is a surprisingly entertaining movie inspired by the video game of the same name.
+Tobey Marshall lives in small-town as a mechanic, working at his recently deceased father’s car shop.
+Needing money, Tobey accepts a job to build a Mustang for his old nemesis, Dino, now a very wealthy ex-NASCAR driver.
+The tension between them gets to the point where they decide to race each other in supercharged cars that results in Dino causing the death of Tobey’s friend.
+Tobey is unjustly blamed for the accident and thrown into prison.
+Two years later, he’s set free, and a race begins to make Dino pay for his crimes.
 NEED FOR SPEED is a pleasant surprise in many ways.
 It’s extremely gripping and exciting, though some of the logical gaps require a suspension of disbelief.
 Best of all, the movie extols justice, friendship, and loyalty over pride and vengeance and even contains overt Christian content.
 A caution is advised for some rear male nudity and foul language.
 Otherwise, NEED FOR SPEED is a fun thrill ride with positive messages.